-Whether they’re introducing the main characters, or setting up the narrative, the film’s early moments are some of the most important.
-We all love a kick-ass opener, as they set the tone for the rest of the film and give us a sense of what’s to come.
-The start is the film’s first oppurtunity to hook the audience and get us engaged with the story.
-Here is a selection of some of my favourite opening scenes in film.
+Whether they’re introducing the main characters or setting up the narrative, a film’s early moments are some of the most important.
+We all love a kickass opener, as they set the tone for the rest of the film and give us a sense of what’s to come.
+The start is the film’s first opportunity to hook the audience and get us engaged with the story.
+Here is a selection of some of my favourite opening scenes in

 Pulp Fiction (1994)

 Pulp Fiction is an undisputed classic and this scene is a great reflection of Tarantino’s unique style and emphasis on title sequences.
 It begins with a compelling and natural conversation between two lovers, before unexpectedly shifting into an armed robbery.
 This is a terrific opening scene as it has so much energy, zest and fun, and it really gets us excited for the rest of the film.